Spaceless007/SEXP-Parser/README.md

   - For Pi 2, 3, 3+ use the ```bcm2709```
   - For Pi 4 use the ```bcm2711```
   - To cross-compile using only command lines without the CMake-GUI and more, see the section on cross-compiling of the official documentation of Raspberry Pi: https://www.raspberrypi.org/documentation/linux/kernel/building.md
+- Build for BeagleBoard from Linux: https://github.com/beagleboard/linux
+  - Follow the instructions in the section on cross-compiling https://www.itdev.co.uk/blog/building-linux-kernel-cross-compiling-beaglebone-black

 # Methodology